 - being in a cold climate

 - having had a recent cold, flu, sinus, or ear

 Genetics also plays a role in increasing your child’s risk of

 How Is Acute Otitis Media Diagnosed?

-A tympanometry test uses a small instrument to measure the air pressure in your child’s ear to determine if the eardrum is ruptured.
+instrument to measure the air pressure in your child’s ear and determine if the

-A reflectometry test uses a small instrument that makes a sound near your child’s ear.
-Your doctor can determine if there is fluid in the ear by listening to the sound reflected back from the ear.
+determine if there’s fluid in the ear by listening to the sound reflected back

-Your doctor may perform a hearing test to determine if you are experiencing hearing loss.
+Your doctor may perform a hearing test to determine if your

 How Is Acute Otitis Media Treated?